ibm-cloud-docs/ContinuousDelivery/tekton_pipeline.md

   * A repo tool integration (such as the GitHub tool integration) that contains your Tekton pipeline code, including a Tekton yaml file.
 For more information about getting started with Tekton pipelines, see [Tekton Pipelines](https://github.com/tektoncd/pipeline/tree/v0.8.0/docs#tekton-pipelines){:external}.
   * A {{site.data.keyword.deliverypipeline}} Private Worker tool integration that references your Kubernetes cluster.
 For more information about private workers, see [Installing Delivery Pipeline Private Workers](/docs/ContinuousDelivery?topic=ContinuousDelivery-install-private-workers).

+The toolchain and the {{site.data.keyword.deliverypipeline}} Private Worker tool integration must be in the same region.
+{: important}

 ## Creating a {{site.data.keyword.deliverypipeline}} for Tekton
 {: #create_tekton_pipeline}